Webflow-Examples/custom-code-examples/README.md

 ## Project Description

-This project serves as a companion to Webflow's custom-code guide example site, providing a detailed walkthrough for registering custom javascript to a Webflow site and applying it to a specific page.
+This project is a companion to Webflow's custom-code guide example site.
+It provides a detailed walkthrough for registering custom JavaScript to a Webflow site and applying it to a specific page.

-In this walkthrough, you'll choose from a set of code examples that will require you to upload custom scripts to a Example Site.
-This site is configured to .
-Once you've uploaded and applied those
+With this app, you can register and apply custom scripts contributed by the Webflow Developer community, including scripts from [Memberstack](https://www.memberstack.com/) and [Riveflow](https://riveflow.webflow.io/).
+Once applied and the site is published, you will see the enhanced functionality provided by the custom JavaScript on your page.

 ## Technologies Used